 PhD, University of California

-His poetry and narratives also appear in a range of reviews, anthologies, zines, and journals.
+Halperns poetry and narratives also appear in a wide range of reviews, anthologies, zines, and journals.
 Most recently these include: The Poetic Front , The Swan’s Rag, Chicago Review, Bay Poetics, James White Review, Galatea Resurrects, Abraham Lincoln, P-Queue, Gam, Submodern Fiction, EOAGH, War and Peace, Switchback, Crayon, /nor, Vanitas, Little Red Leaves, West Wind Review, Aufgabe, Wheelhouse, Try!, and New American Writing.
-His essays can be found in Biting the Error: Writers Explore Narrative (Coach House Books), No Gender: The Work of kari edwards (Belladonna / Litmus Press, 2009), ON: Contemporary Practice , and Jacket Magazine .
-Audio files of Halpern’s readings and talks are archived at PennSound.
+Audio files of Rob’s readings and talks are archived at PennSound.

-Halpern received his Ph.D. in Literature from the University of California, Santa Cruz (2006), where he wrote a dissertation on the prehistory of literary modernism in nineteenth-century France.
+Rob Halpern received his Ph.D. in Literature from the University of California, Santa Cruz (2006), where he wrote a dissertation on the prehistory of literary modernism in nineteenth-century France.
 He’s held faculty positions at Bard College, San Francisco Art Institute, and University of San Francisco.
-He's also an active participant in the Nonsite Collective, whose commitment to self-organized pedagogy and collaboration across disciplines models some of the outreach and community work we seek to initiate in our program.
+He was a founding participant in the Nonsite Collective, whose commitment to self-organized pedagogy and collaboration across disciplines models some of the outreach and community work we seek to initiate in the Creative Writing Program.